w3f/polkadot-wiki/docs/learn/learn-parachains.md

 [Bitcoin Gold](https://bitcoingold.org/responding-to-attacks/), and other cryptocurrencies.

 On Polkadot, this disparity between chain security will not be present.
-When a parachain connects to Polkadot, the Relay Chain validator set become the securers of that parachain's state transitions.
+When a parachain connects to Polkadot, the relay chain validators become the securers of that parachain's state transitions.
 The parachain will only have the overhead of needing to run a few collator nodes to keep the validators informed with the latest state transitions and proofs/witness.
 Validators will then check these for the parachains to which they are assigned.
 In this way, new parachains instantly benefit